botworld-wiki/beatburger.github.io/_bots/yanky.md

 ---

 ### 'Full Damage Build' by Hex
--**AAACA:** For 1v1 battle.
+- **AAACA:** For 1v1 battle.
 Doesn't let it enemy escape with it's Ultimate Grapple with 50% increase stun duration.
 Keeps your enemy company.

 ### 'Tanky Brawler' by Hex
--**ABBCB:** Reduce physical and energy damage taken by 30% each.
+- **ABBCB:** Reduce physical and energy damage taken by 30% each.
 Last longer in battle.

+## Comments

+### Evaluation by Soft
+Basically a [Chainer](/chainer) prototype v1.0.
+Just don't use him.
+People have tried using him with [Chainer](/chainer), but the damage of your team is just too low.
+Don't use Yanky.
+I repeat.
+Don't use Yanky.
+Tier F.